-"Well-not yet," he answered.
-We didn't bother to ask him Congress.
-This bill if passed will when he thought the Church would come around to his point of view.

-effectively check lynching.
-We ask the readers of THE CATHOLIC The point at issue in the discussion was the refusal of the Borden Company to renew their contract with the A. F. of L. union, which they have recognized for the past year, because the contract offered to them this year contains a closed shop clause which would oblige the company to cease its efforts to form a company union to divide the men and cause dissension.
+"Well-not yet," he answered. the calendar for this session of We didn't bother to ask him when he thought the Church would come around to his point of view. the readers of THE CATHOLIC WORKER to support this bill and we The point at issue in the discussion was the refusal of the Borden are appending a form which we Company to renew their contract hope our readers will send to their with the A. F. of L. union, which they have recognized for the past year, because the contract offered Congress you will favor an effective to them this year contains a closed shop clause which would oblige the company to cease its efforts to form a company union to divide the men and cause dissension.

-"We will never accept a closed shop?" roared the vice-president who was also present at the inter-"We cannot-it would be suicide!"
+"We will never accept a closed shop!" roared the vice-president who was also present at the interview.
+"We cannot-it would be suicide!"

-"Of course not," chimed in Mr. 'It's impossible.
+"Of course not," chimed in Mr. "It's impossible.
 We must be free to decide for ourselves what men we want to employ."